 2. Develop your test cases

 To run your classification evaluation, you will need test cases to run it on.
-We recommend gathering a wide range of realistic data that cover all of your predefined categories.
-Don’t forget to add in edge cases to test the guardrails!
+Take a look at our guide to developing test cases.

 3. Run your eval